 Pumping breast milk

 Some women chose to pump their breast milk and use a bottle to feed their baby their milk.
 This is still considered breastfeeding and is a common option for moms to choose.
 It is important if you choose to exclusively pump that you are pumping at least eight times per day, know how to use your breast pump properly and care for the parts.
 Bottle prep is involved and understanding the milk storage guidelines for breast milk is also necessary.

 If you desire to breastfeed your baby but are struggling with latching, supply or just have concerns or questions, reaching out to an internationally board-certified lactation consultant (IBCLC) or other lactation support is a good idea.

 Breastfeeding can be a wonderful experience for mom and baby.
 However, for some women it doesn’t work out or they feel from the beginning it isn’t right for them.

-Formula milk is a nutritional substitute for breastmilk.
-It is an adequate substitute but can never compare to the nutritional benefits of breastmilk.
+Formula milk is a nutritional substitute for breast milk.
+It is an adequate substitute but can never compare to the nutritional benefits of breast milk.
 Your baby will still receive the proper calories and nutrients to grow and develop if you chose formula milk.

-If you chose to formula feed, it is important to consider the cost of the formula, possible intolerance by your baby, prep time and feeding time along with cost of purchasing bottles and storage of the formula milk.
+If you choose to formula feed, it is important to consider the cost of the formula, possible intolerance by your baby, prep time and feeding time along with cost of purchasing bottles and storage of the formula milk.

 No matter what your choice, meeting your baby’s nutritional needs requires major adjustments in your time and lifestyle.
 It is important that you be informed of all the options when it comes to feeding your baby.
 Whether you breastfeed/pump or formula milk feed your baby, your baby’s growth and development should be your main priority.